-(a) Financial Assets at FVTPL
+(i) Financial Assets at FVTPL

-This category includes financial assets that are either classified as held for trading or those that meet certain conditions and are designated by the entity to be carried at FVTPL upon initial recognition.
+This category includes financial assets that are either classified as held for trading or that meets certain conditions and are designated by the entity to be carried at fair value through profit or loss upon initial recognition.
 All derivatives fall into this category, except for those designated and effective as hedging instruments.
-Assets in this category are classified as current if they are either held for trading or are expected to be realized within 12 months from the end of the reporting period.

 Financial assets at FVTPL are measured at fair value, and changes therein are recognized in profit or loss.
-Financial assets (except derivatives and financial instruments originally designated as financial assets at FVTPL) may be reclassified out of FVTPL category if they are no longer held for the purpose of being sold or repurchased in the near term.
+Financial assets (except derivatives and financial instruments originally designated as financial assets at fair value through profit or loss) may be reclassified out of FVTPL category if they are no longer held for the purpose of being sold or repurchased in the near term.